benmvp/slides/2023/ato/nextjs.md

   - And many sites use it for PDPs...
   - I ideally wouldn't use it for this PDP
   - SEO is too important & the client needs to see _something_ quickly
-- Instead, CSR is great for UIs like highly-interactive, user-specific dashboards
+- Instead, full CSR is great for UIs like highly-interactive, user-specific dashboards
   - Think Figma or task managers like Asana
 - It's also good for pages that rely heavily on browser-based 3rd-party widgets
   - Like embedding a Stripe checkout widget
+- But we'll see in a bit that we can sprinkle CSR within our other rendering strategies

 =====
 <!-- .slide: data-background="url(../../img/nextjs/servers-ismail-enes-ayhan-lVZjvw-u9V8-unsplash.jpg) no-repeat top" data-background-size="cover" -->